awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-wifi.md

 If you are using CMake to build your test project, you need to define a portable layer target for the library in your CMake list file\.

-To define a library's portable layer target in `CMakeLists.txt`, follow the instructions in [Amazon FreeRTOS Portable Layers](cmake-template.md#cmake-portable)\.
+To define a library's portable layer target in `CMakeLists.txt`, follow the instructions in [FreeRTOS Portable Layers](cmake-template.md#cmake-portable)\.

-The `CMakeLists.txt` template list file under `<amazon-freertos>/vendors/<vendor>/boards/<board>/CMakeLists.txt` includes example portable layer target definitions\.
+The `CMakeLists.txt` template list file under `<freertos>/vendors/<vendor>/boards/<board>/CMakeLists.txt` includes example portable layer target definitions\.
 You can uncomment the definition for the library that you are porting, and modify it to fit your platform\.

 See below for an example portable layer target definition for the Wi\-Fi library\.